DevJobalia/DALLE_CLONE/server/README.md

 # miscellanous

 - every time we update .env we must restart the server
+- A database cluster: is a collection of databases that is managed by a single instance of a running database server

+All nodes have the same responsibility, and data replication between them basically consists of each node passing information to the next.
+Every time nodes are added or removed from the cluster, the cluster reorganizes to maintain consistency.
+Your application can read/write on any node in the cluster.

+-

 # parts not explain (self research)

 - process.env.MONGODB_URL
+- model, collection in mongo db.

 # confusion